matchaprof/vscode-settings/README.md

 ### Formatting Help
 Check my `settings.json` for compatibility using multiple formatters.
-- <a href="https://github.com/prettier/prettier-vscode" target="_blank">Prettier - Code formatter</a> <br>Formats code by enforcing a consistent style by parsing your code and re-printing it with its own rules.
+- <a href="https://github.com/prettier/prettier-vscode" target="_blank">Prettier - Code formatter</a> <br>Formats code by enforcing a consistent style by parsing your code and re-printing it with its own rules (Ctrl + S).

 - <a href="https://github.com/mike7515/code-beautifier" target="_blank">Beautify</a> <br>Formats CSS code nicely after saving (Ctrl + S).